sebastiendonadio/devopsmlops/chapters/14-chapter12.md

 ###  Detect Concept Shift

 Concept shift is tricky to detect given the input and output data distributions remain unchanged.
-One way to detect it is to maintain a “golden dataset” where you have the expected result values (regression test).
+One way to detect it is to maintain a “golden dataset” where you have the expected result values (regression test as discussed in Chapter 12).
 Run the golden dataset through the current ML model and compare the new results with the expected results.
 If there is a significant change detected, that is an indicator of a concept shift.

 ###  Correct Prior Probability Shift